LOADING ...

 I know, I know, I

-Bill, that means you, time to clean the
+Bill, that means you, time to the kettles

-And the on the wall, pickling and preserving
+And the pots on the wall, pickling and

-Are we pickling this Yes, you know we are
+Are we this year?
+Yes, you know we are

 And when autumn